 It is true that exposure to cold temperatures constricts blood vessels and reduces blood flow.
 Conceivably, this could weaken the immune system since it means fewer protective white blood cells make the rounds.
 But, cold weather alone will not make you sick.
 Harmful bacteria and viruses are to blame, although some are easier to catch and spread during cold, dry weather.[2, 3]

 Human behavior is more responsible for the transmission of illness than cold weather.
-Human behavior facilitates the transmission of the common cold and flu.
+Behavior facilitates the transmission of the common cold and flu.
 During the winter, we travel en masse and stay indoors, in close contact, with our friends and families.
 As a result, common winter concerns such as a cold, sore throat, asthma, stiff joints, cold sores, dry skin, and the flu are simply easier to catch.

 Common Winter Health Concerns